See index to all the chapters for Putting Out the Planetary Fire

 The American military does have plans to reduce its carbon footprints, partially to reduce reliance upon fossil fuels that can become harder to obtain during conflicts.
 It also needs to protect its bases from rising seas and various form of extreme weather.
 In February 2022, the U.S. army released its climate strategy, aiming for net-zero emissions by 2050, to electrify its combat and non-tactical vehicles, to power its bases with “carbon-free” electricity, and to develop clean global supply chains.
 But critics point out that its carbon footprint will still be massive, and war is destructive of nature.

 The military budget is massive, tying up taxpayer funds that could be utilized to support the transition to a clean energy future.
 The U.S. national security budget runs somewhere from $700 billion to a trillion dollars annually (depending upon what categories are included), and accounts for more than half of the discretionary federal spending.
+“Every dollar spent on the military not only increases greenhouse gas (GHG) emissions, but also diverts financial resources, skills and attention away from tackling one of the greatest existential threats humanity has ever experienced.”

-The world’s militaries, and the industries that provide their equipment, are estimated to create 6% of all global emissions.
+The world’s militaries, and the industries that provide their equipment, are estimated to create between 5 to 6% of all global emissions.
 A “large loophole” in the Paris agreement allows countries to avoid full data on greenhouse gases being emitted by their military.
 Under the Kyoto protocol, militaries were exempt from CO2 targets, after lobbying by the U.S.

 Climate change impacts upon military strategy and the ability of the military to conduct their operations.
 “Climate change can place significant burdens on the supply chains and logistical capacity of armed forces engaged in ‘theater.’
 Extreme drought or flooding in areas where militaries are engaged in warfighting, for example, can compromise water supply lines, and thus threaten military personnel directly.
 Climate change can impact military strategy through increasing the possibility of destabilizing conditions in strategically significant regions of the world.
 In the Arctic, a melting ice cap, coupled with increasing tensions between Russia and other Arctic nations, could increase the likelihood of conflict.
 In the Middle East and North Africa, climate change effects on water security may increase the probability of instability in the future.”